 It is a great irony that humans kill fellow humans in the name of God.
-It is a greater irony that they hope to receive rewards for such acts of terrorism from such a God. - vpr.
+It is a greater irony that they hope to receive rewards for such acts of terrorism. - vpr.

 Defining a terrorist or terrorism is not just a theoretical issue.
 Terrorism is no longer a local problem of specific countries.
 Terrorism is an issue involving a number of international implicatons.
 An effective strategy requires a proper terrorism definition and definition of a terrorist.
 There is also the need to define Guerrilla Warfare vs Terrorism.
 Definition of terrorism related terms is also important.

 We need to answer questions like what is terrorism? or who is a terrorist? in order to impose responsibility on countries supporting terrorism, or combat terrorist groups.
 The physiological approach to terrorism suggests the role of the media in promoting the spread of terrorism.

 Syrian official position that Syria does not assist terrorist organizations but it supports national liberation movements leads to the concept of terrorism for "National Liberation".

 There is involvement of States in terrorism, but the September 11 attacks had come from non-state terrorism.
 The number of victims, in particular, was unprecedented.
 The media and quite a few public intellectuals like Salman Rushdie have highlighted these attacks as the worst case of terrorism ever.
 Mass-destruction terrorism and WMD use is becoming a huge threat to the world.

 Terrorist organizations operate in many countries; the victims of attacks are of different nationalities; terrorist groups receive assistance from different states, receive support from different ethnic communities.
 What are terrorist group typologies?